Optimization under Decision-Dependent Uncertainty: Numerical Experiments

-\emph{Experiment 6: Comparison to SO. $\quad$} This experiment evaluates the average and worst case performance of the robust DDU solutions and compares them to a similar SO problem.
-The details of the SO formulation are provided in the electronic companion.
+The distribution \(\mathbb{P}(\mb{x})\) is the uniform distribution over the support \(\mU^{SSP}(\mb{x})\).
 The average performance is evaluated by randomly generating the uncertain component \(\xi_{ij}\) (from \([0,1]\) for unreduced arcs and \([0,1-\gamma x_{ij}\)] for reduced arcs) and implementing the existing robust and stochastic solutions for these randomly generated arc costs.
 The following solutions are evaluated: \begin{enumerate*}[label=(\roman*)] \item RO: Robust solution for $\gamma=0$. \item RO-DDU: Robust solution for $\gamma>0$. \item SO: Stochastic solution for $\gamma=0$. \item SO-DDU: Stochastic solution for $\gamma>0$. \end{enumerate*} The suffix of the average performances is ``-A'' and of the worst case performances ``-W.''

 Figure~\ref{figr:SG_AaW}a shows that the average objective of SO is less than the average RO objective.
 This is because RO optimizes the worst-case instead of the average performance as in SO\@.
 However, analogously in Figure~\ref{figr:SG_AaW}b, RO-W is significantly less than SO-W. The same applies to the \dd counterparts for both cases.
 As can be expected, the objective values increase with \(c\) until it is no longer beneficial to reduce the uncertainty, i.e., the objective value of the RO-DDU solution increases until it matches that of the RO solution.
 The same holds true for the SO-DDU and SO solutions.